kgera/IOEvents-Lab/index.md

 ---
 layout: home
-title: PhoneGap Day US Push Workshop
+title: Adobe I/O Events Lab
 ---

 ## What You Will Build
-In this workshop you will learn how to create a simple mobile application using PhoneGap with HTML, JavaScript and CSS.
-We'll go over a the ways to handle incoming push notifications to provide a native experience.
+In this Lab you will learn how to create and implement a real-time and lightweight event-driven integration with almost no code.

 <img class="screenshot" src="images/push1.png"/>
 <img class="screenshot" src="images/push2.png"/>